p3t33/nixos_flake/README.md

   all reusing configuration.
 - Stand alone home-manger configuration to be used on top of a generic Linux host such as Ubuntu.
-- Secrets deployment using sops-nix.
+- Secrets deployment using [sops-nix].
 - Extensively configured xorg and terminal environment.
 - Configuration for KVM, VirtualBox, and docker.
+- Integration of [disko] to partition hard drives during NixOS installing and to create /etc/fstab.

 ## Daily driver software
 - **Desktop**: xorg with i3 and polybar.